kdungs/dun.gs/_posts/2016-02-08-groups-templates-refined.md

 ```

 which if you ask me is pretty awesome.
 Now we want to revisit the code and use
-a nice pattern I learned in “C++ Template Metaprogramming: Concepts, Tools, and
+a nice pattern that can be learned in “C++ Template Metaprogramming: Concepts,
-Techniques from Boost and Beyond” by Abrahams and Gurtovoy.
+Tools, and Techniques from Boost and Beyond” by Abrahams and Gurtovoy.

 The final result from the old post looked like this: